 things we have heard and known, things our ancestors have told us.

-we will tell the next generation the praiseworthy deeds of the Lord, his power, and the wonders he has done.
+We will not hide them from their descendants; we will tell the next generation the praiseworthy deeds of the Lord, his power, and the wonders he has done.

 He decreed statutes for Jacob and established the law in Israel,